-For Armada37x0 only, the boot partition number, default is 0.
+The boot partition number, default is 0.

 To boot from eMMC, the value should be aligned with the parameter in U-Boot with name of CONFIG\SYS\MMC\ENV\PART, whose value by default is 1.
-For details about CON-FIG\SYS\MMC\ENV\PART, please refer to the U-Boot build instructions.
+For details about CONFIG\SYS\MMC\ENV\PART, please refer to the U-Boot build instructions.

-• WTMI\IMG
+• WTMI IMG

-For Armada37x0 only, the path of the binary can point to an image which does nothing, an image which supports EFUSE or a customized CM3 firmware binary.
+The path of the binary can point to an image which does nothing, an image which supports EFUSE or a customized CM3 firmware binary.
 The default image is fuse.bin that built from sources in WTP folder, which is the next option.
 If the default image is OK, then this option should be skipped.

 Please note that this is not a full WTMI image, just a main loop without hardware initialization code.
-Final WTMI image is built from this WTMI\IMG binary and sys-init code from the WTP directory which sets DDR and CPU clocks according to DDR\TOPOLOGY and CLOCKSPRESET options.
+Final WTMI image is built from this WTMI\IMG binary and sys-init code from the WTP directory which sets DDR and CPU clocks according to DDR TOPOLOGY and CLOCKSPRESET options.